CSA-OCP-GER/aad-identity-for-developers/challenge-1-oidc-idtoken-webapp.md

 - How to authenticate users in a ASP.NET Core MVC application
 - How to receive an `id_token` with basic profile information about the authenticated user

-In contrast to the last challenge, this time we'll have a "real website" running, to show how the process of the Open ID Connect protocol looks in a real application.
+In contrast to the last challenge, this time we'll have a "real website" running to show how the process of the Open ID Connect protocol looks in a real application.

 ## Description